Bourdieu, P. and Passeron, J – C (1990) Reproduction in Education, Society and Culture, 2nd edition, London: Sage Publications.

 The habitus so generated seems to be primary and irreversible.
 We can gain knowledge of others, but never fully appropriate them.
 Secondary pedagogic work, like that based in schools, builds on the habitus developed in the family, despite school denials—that is where ‘logical dispositions’ are acquired in practice, and they form the basis of subsequent ‘symbolic mastery’ (43).
 [So this is the origin of ‘deep approaches’].
 [The argument here seems to be that the family and its pedagogic work therefore structures all the others in dominance].

 Any reforming secondary pedagogic work faces a considerable task.
 One tactic is to demonstrate the arbitrary nature of cultural roles.
 This is the tactic involved in military or religious conversion.
 Or to select as students only those who are already prepared, as in finishing schools [the example here is the Ecole Nationale d’Administration].
 Some upper class families employ members of the working class to care for their children, and those children have to be reconverted in boarding schools.
 So, for example, the teaching of grammar builds on those earlier principles for logical classification which are codified, as much as traditional laws are.
 The process is best done using ‘implicit pedagogy’ (47).
 Here, the disciples abandon themselves and model themselves on their masters.
 This works very well if they are already predisposed to do so: others must be persuaded of their failure.
 This goes on at an unconscious level, via ‘anonymous, diffuse pedagogic action’ (48).
 Such action includes arranging space in particular ways.
-People are able to cope with explicit verbalised pedagogical work if they are already able to ‘neutralise in imagination or reflection the vital urgencies which thrust a pragmatic disposition on the dominated classes’ (49).
+People are able to cope with explicit verbalized pedagogical work if they are already able to ‘neutralize in imagination or reflection the vital urgencies which thrust a pragmatic disposition on the dominated classes’ (49).

 Primary socialization therefore is really about categories and dispositions rather than formal cognitive mastery, about symbolic mastery.
 The mastery of words rather than things helps.
-Those who have already undergone this socialisation can cope with the implicit pedagogy of schooling.
+Those who have already undergone this socialization can cope with the implicit pedagogy of schooling.
 They already have a suitable habitus.
 There is, for example, a ‘structural affinity between teaching in the humanities and bourgeois primary pedagogic action’ (50).
-Even in technical education, theorisation excludes working-class children, despite their possession of skills, and the ‘general education’ they receive reduces their own language ‘to jargon, slang or gibberish’ (50).
+Even in technical education, theorization excludes working-class children, despite their possession of skills, and the ‘general education’ they receive reduces their own language ‘to jargon, slang or gibberish’ (50).

 Pedagogic action which excludes in this implicit way is better at concealing the arbitrariness of education, and in underpinning the legitimacy of its ‘products and hierarchies’’ (51).
 Museums assume a knowledge of the cultural code [so do art galleries, to cite an earlier example].
 Educational institutions encourage self elimination, although this can be disguised by an explicit legal form of discrimination and elimination in the exam system, their 'ideological function' (52).